abhi-d67/Sentiment-analyser/README.md

-In today’s digital age, user-generated reviews play a pivotal role in influencing buyer decisions.
-But with the overwhelming volume of reviews online, manually analyzing them is impossible.
-That’s where sentiment analysis comes into play.

 In this project, I’ll walk you through a mini-project where I used a pre-trained BERT model to perform sentiment analysis on Flipkart product reviews — extracting them directly from the website and predicting whether each review is positive or negative.

 🚀 Project Overview